 You can use hundreds of different data sources with Power BI.
 The data must be in a format consumable by the Power BI service.
 Power BI can then use the data to create reports and dashboards and answer questions with Q&A.

 Some data sources already have data formatted for the Power BI service.
 These sources are similar to template apps from service providers like Google Analytics and Twilio.
 SQL Server Analysis Services tabular model databases are also ready to use.

-In other cases, you might have to query and load the data you want into a file.
+In other cases, you might need to query and load the data you want into a file.
 For example, your organization might store logistics data in a data warehouse database on a server.
 But the Power BI service can connect to that database and explore its data only if it's a tabular model database.
 You can use Power BI Desktop or Excel to query and load the logistics data into a tabular data model that you then save as a file.
-You can import that file into Power BI where a dataset exists.
+You can import that file into Power BI where a semantic model exists.

 So even if you can't connect to your data source directly from the Power BI service, you can still get your data into Power BI.
 It just takes a few more steps and maybe some help from your IT department.
 For more information, see Data sources in Power BI Desktop.

-Datasets and data sources
+Semantic models and data sources